Clif's Recent Activities

 Clif's products and services aim to satisfy and reinforce the communication needs of clients in corporations, associations, and government.
 Besides non-fiction books, the products and services offered to clients are among these:

 - Strategic communications planning

 - Documentary videos

-Since 2007, Clif's team has reinforced the public awareness and outreach activities of the American Battle Monuments Commission (ABMC).
+From October 2005 tthrough May 2016, Clif's team reinforced the public awareness and outreach activities of the American Battle Monuments Commission (ABMC).